top of page

 • Misc.
 Items

 • Compact, lightweight sleeping bag (for summer trips, warm-weather bag; even just a liner is sufficient).
-It is possible to rent one from us for $7 if you reserve this ahead of time.

 • Student ID card (discounts)